zyz19940824/portfolio-02/README.md

 In both cases, chart the **Close** price of the stock over time.

+You must also include:

-Include a line which intersects with the highest closing price of the stock.
+- A line which intersects with the highest closing price of the stock.
 Identify the purpose of this line with a label.

-You are also required to include four points and labels indicating specific events.
+- Four points and labels indicating specific events.
 Please see information in the next section for details on which events to plot.

+- The beginning/end of the Obama administration.
+(You could indicate this with vertical lines at the respective dates or create a rectangle with a contrasting background.)
+Be sure to include labels depending on which approach you take.

 ### Data Sets